-Here, we introduce the conditional entropy of diffusion dynamics on graphs as the conditional entropy of the heat diffusion process, which can also be modelled as a continuous-time Markov chain or a continuous-time random walk.
+Here, we introduce the conditional entropy of the heat diffusion process on graphs, which can also be modelled as a continuous-time Markov chain or a continuous-time random walk.
 While thermodynamic laws based on information theory for general discrete-time Markov chains have already been established \cite{cover_elements_2006}, we demonstrate here that these results extend to the conditional entropy of continuous-time heat diffusion on graphs, making it a quantity that enables the study of diffusion dynamics on networks with physical intuition.
-We also provide the first exact results on its temporal evolution on specific regular graphs, establishing heuristically upper and lower bounds for conditional entropy curves.
+We also provide the first exact results for its finite-time evolution on specific regular graphs, establishing heuristic upper and lower bounds for conditional entropy evolution curves.
 We then provide results for the asymptotic behaviour in general networks.
 Finally, we experimentally demonstrate several properties of conditional entropy for diffusion over random graphs, such as the Watts-Strogatz model, and derive an approximate solution for Erdős-Rényi graphs.